MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity.md

 #### SecurityServicesConfigured

-This field indicates whether the Windows Defender Credential Guard or HVCI service has been configured.
+This field indicates whether Windows Defender Credential Guard or memory integrity has been configured.

 Value | Description
 -|-
 **0.** | No services are configured.
 **1.** | If present, Windows Defender Credential Guard is configured.
-**2.** | If present, HVCI is configured.
+**2.** | If present, memory integrity is configured.
 **3.** | If present, System Guard Secure Launch is configured.
 **4.** | If present, SMM Firmware Measurement is configured.

 #### SecurityServicesRunning

-This field indicates whether the Windows Defender Credential Guard or HVCI service is running.
+This field indicates whether Windows Defender Credential Guard or memory integrity is running.

 Value | Description
 -|-
 **0.** | No services running.
 **1.** | If present, Windows Defender Credential Guard is running.
-**2.** | If present, HVCI is running.
+**2.** | If present, memory integrity is running.
 **3.** | If present, System Guard Secure Launch is running.
 **4.** | If present, SMM Firmware Measurement is running.